 My first day in Fiji: hot and humid.

-I have zero complaints — profuse sweating during summer in Nadi, Fiji is an upgrade from bearing the frigid winds of Upstate New York winters.
+I have zero complaints — I would rather profusely sweat during the Southern Hemisphere summer in Nadi, Fiji than bear the frigid winds of Upstate New York winter in the Northern Hemisphere.
 I did forget my swimsuit, though, so the beach will have to wait.

 Summer means happiness and sunshine.
-We’re supposed to have fun, go to the beach, and socialize.
-But these expectations can be formidable, especially for people with mental illnesses.
+We are supposed to have fun, go to the beach, and socialize.
+But summer can evoke entirely different expectations for individuals with mental illnesses.
 By triggering anxiety and loneliness, summer can exacerbate psychiatric symptoms.

-What makes summer even harder is the rising incidence and duration of heat waves.
+Making summer even more formidable: the rising incidence and duration of heat waves.
 For individuals with mental illness, heat waves are linked to increases in hospital admissions and more than triple the risk of death.
 And the fear of others noticing and judging keeps many people with self-harm scars suffering in stifling long sleeves instead of wearing summer clothes.
 Add the societal expectation of having a “summer body” — toned and skinny, the ideal according to current beauty standards — and the stress of summer escalates.

 I detect the stress of summer a few days after arriving in beautiful Nadi while shopping with new friends, all hailing from different parts of the world.
 Littering our conversations as I search for my coveted bathing suit are jokes about accidental weight gain and the subsequent loss of “summer bodies.”
-When we go to the beach a few days later, a friend looks wistfully at another woman and quietly muses that she really should start exercising.
+When we go to the beach the next day, a friend looks wistfully at another woman and quietly muses that she really should start exercising.

 After that, when I travel off the main Fiji island (Viti Levu) to a smaller one (there are over 300!), I take beach photos for a new friend.
 She looks disgustedly at the pictures, asking me if she really does look like that.
 Several hundred photos later, she contently shows me one and exclaims, “That looks more like me, like my ‘summer body!'” before posting the picture on Instagram.